 So if you write poetry, then please consider a submission to our next event or if you like being around poetry, then please join us at our next event to be part of our audience.

-Our next event is on 25 January 2025 at Kiwis Brew Bar, Portrush (7:30pm - 9:00pm)
+Our next event is on Friday 22 May 2026 at The Cinema, Kiwi's Brew Bar, Main Street, Portrush (7:30pm - 9:00pm)

 Day(s)